Frequently Asked Questions

 What are the initial costs?

-When accepted into Heart to Heart, there is a $45 fee for Heart to Heart annual dues that is paid at the time of the Team Assessment and then in January for following years.
+When accepted into Heart to Heart, there is a $45 fee for Heart to Heart annual dues that is paid after the Pet Partners Team Evaluation and then in January for the following years.
 Pet Partners registration is $50 for handlers age 55 and over and $95 for those younger than age 55.

 Heart to Heart provides uniforms for each graduating team.